MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 control the access policy to your FIM deployment.
 Enable only those features used by most of your users.
 For example, not all users use FIM for group management, so associated group management MPRs should be disabled.
-By default, FIM ships with most nonadministrator permissions disabled.
+By default, FIM ships with most non-administrator permissions disabled.

 #### Duplicate built-in MPRs instead of directly modifying